-If you are having difficulty paying your rent it is very important that you contact your Housing Officer and discuss the situation.
-There are a variety of ways in which the Group can support tenants including welfare benefit advice, affordable repayment agreements or in house referral to our Tenancy Sustainment Coordinator.
-The Housing Management team can carry out income and expenditure assessments and assist with income maximisation.
+If you are having difficulty paying your rent it is very important that you contact your Housing Officer and discuss the situation as soon as possible.
+There are a variety of ways in which Osprey Housing can support tenants including welfare benefit advice, affordable repayment agreements or in house referral to our Tenancy Support Team.
+The Housing Management team can carry out income and expenditure assessments and assist with income maximization.

 We can also liaise with a family member or friend on your behalf if you have difficulties dealing with matters yourself.
-We do need a competed Authorised Nominee form which can be completed HERE or by calling our Customer Service Team.
+We do need a completed Authorised Nominee form which can be completed HERE or by calling our Customer Service Team.

-Section 4 Compliments, Complaints and feedback
+Section 4 Compliments, Complaints, and feedback